ax4w/gorage/README.md

 - [X] Advanced eval:  (, ), NAND, NOR

 ## Concurrency
-GorageTable operatrions that are designed to be used concurrent:
+GorageTable operations that are designed to be used concurrent:
 - Insert
 - Update
 - Delete